How I Self-Published my First Poetry Book During Lockdown

 There is another way.

-In a recent interview series which I was invited to be part of, Karen Swallow Prior at The Priory provided a place for authors to share their experiences about Publishing, Platform and Perspective.
+In mid-2024 I was invited to be part of an interview series with Karen Swallow Prior where she provided a place for authors to share their experiences about Publishing, Platform and Perspective.
 Each interviewee’s thoughts was eye opening, informative and inspiring.
 Our viewpoints ran the gamut of the various ways our words have found their way into the world via traditional publishing, self-publishing and hybrid.
-The link to my interview with Karen is in the footnotes.3

 Whether you’re a newbie writer just starting out or have a completed manuscript to share with the world, this One-Year Road Map will help you with your journey.
 The four page checklist is a Month-by-Month plan from Behind-the-Scenes prep work to Book Launch Party.